dixonaws/aws-cloudops-linux/content/further_reading/_index.md

 - Looking for more of a challenge?
 Dig in to Continuous Integration and Continuous Deployment (CI/CD) and Git using the links below.
 Many companies on the cutting edge are adopting CI/CD as a means to develop quality software.

+- Check out some of the HOWTOs on the
+  [Linux Documentation Project](https://tldp.org/HOWTO/HOWTO-INDEX/howtos.html), particularly [this one](https://tldp.org/HOWTO/From-PowerUp-To-Bash-Prompt-HOWTO.html), a great explanation of the boot sequence of a Linux machine.